OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Considered by many to be one of France’s most beautiful villages, Gordes is a remote delight amid the rugged landscapes of the Luberon Regional Nature Park.
-Cobbled streets and golden stone houses wind their way around a mountaintop, culminating in the majestic 16th-century château.
-The village has been home to several celebrated French painters, including André Lhote, Marc Chagall, Jean Deyrolle, Victor Vasarely and Pol Mara.
-With the sun-baked greenery and jagged rocks surrounding it, it is easy to see how it could provide inspiration.
-Highlights for visitors are the Pol Mara Museum; the ancient, preserved settlements known as ‘bories’; and the joyful summer music festival.
+Gordes is a remote delight, amid the rugged landscapes of the Luberon Regional Nature Park.
+Cobbled streets and houses built of golden stone wind their way up around a mountain, culminating in a 16th-century château.
+The village has been home to celebrated painters, among them Marc Chagall, André Lhote, Jean Deyrolle, Victor Vasarely and Pol Mara.
+You can see how the village might have inspired them, surrounded by greenery and jagged rocks.
+Highlights for visitors include the Pol Mara Museum, the historic village of Bories, and the summer music festival.

-Known as ‘the First Duchy of France’, Uzès is a town brimming with history and romance.
-It still has a duke, who resides in an imposing castle in the town centre, which is flanked by medieval residences, cobbled streets, flourishing gardens and the famed Tour Fenestrelle.
-Perhaps the most stunning historical feature, however, is the nearby Pont du Gard, a huge and perfectly preserved Roman aqueduct which cuts across the nearby countryside.
-Surprisingly, although the aqueduct is often named one of France’s most popular attractions, Uzès itself remains little known among tourists, so now may be the time to visit to soak up the peaceful, authentic atmosphere.
+Romantic Uzès, ‘the First Duchy of France’, still has a duke, who resides in a castle in the town centre, with its medieval residences, cobbled streets, flourishing gardens and landmark Tour Fenestrelle.
+The most eye-catching historical feature is the nearby Pont du Gard, a perfectly preserved Roman aqueduct, frequently listed among France’s most popular attractions.
+Curiously, Uzès remains little known among tourists – visit now to make the most of its peaceful, authentic atmosphere.

-Perched on a steep ridge near the dazzling Nesque river canyons, Venasque is yet another Provençal destination considered to be one of France’s most beautiful villages.
-As well as easy access to the magnificent rock formations, it offers picturesque houses, ramparts and churches from the Middle Ages, and one of the oldest shrines in France, the pre-Romanesque Baptistère de Venasque.
-These historical attractions have remained in incredible condition thanks to their isolated, rural location, which has escaped external influences over the centuries.
-Another of the town’s enticing features is its renowned cherry and grape industry.
-Local farms produce some of France’s most desirable fruits, perfect for savouring under the hot Mediterranean sun.
+On a ridge near the Nesque river canyons is another of France’s most beautiful villages.
+Visitors are drawn by the picturesque houses, ramparts and churches, dating from the Middle Ages, as well as the magnificent rock formations and one of the oldest shrines in France, the pre-Romanesque Baptistère de Venasque.
+These historic sights owe their fine condition to their isolated, rural location, which has escaped the modifying march of centuries.
+Venasque is famed for its production of cherries and grapes, its farms reputedly producing some of the best to be found under the Mediterranean sun.

-No list of Provence’s most beautiful towns could truly be complete without including Avignon, the region’s cultural hub.
-Having once been the centre of the Christian religion, it overflows with stunning chapels and churches and is crowned by the gigantic Palais des Papes (Palace of the Popes), an architectural masterpiece.
-These historic buildings blend charmingly with the serene waters of the river Rhône and the famous medieval bridge, which has been classified as a UNESCO World Heritage Site and was immortalised in the song ‘Sur le Pont d’Avignon’.
-Nowadays, the city is a focal point for culture and wine.
-The theatre and music festivals are internationally renowned, while thousands of visitors flock to the Côtes du Rhône vineyards every year.
+Once a centre of the Christian world, Avignon is a stronghold of chapels and churches, crowned by the architectural masterpiece that is the Palais des Papes (Palace of the Popes).
+Its historic buildings come down to the serene waters of the river Rhône , where you’ll find the medieval bridge (and Unesco World Heritage Site), immortalised in the song ‘Sur le Pont d’Avignon’.
+The town is a focal point for culture and wine: its theatre and music festivals are internationally renowned, and its Côtes du Rhône vineyards draw thousands of visitors every year.

-Formerly a nautical village, L’Isle-sur-la-Sorgue is now a major attraction for antiques lovers and anyone wishing to experience the scenery of a bygone era.
-It hosts vibrant traditional markets every Sunday and its yearly antiques fair is considered to be one of the best in the world.
-Over 450 dealers come laden with curiosities, making for hours of fascinating browsing for those who love learning about the art and fashions of the past.
-Even if the fair is not for you, you can explore the classic riverside cafés, the quaint clusters of shops or the winding stretches of water with their historic boats, which have earned the town its nickname of ‘the Venice of Provence’.
+What was formerly a nautical village is now a major attraction for antiques lovers, hosting vibrant traditional markets every Sunday.
+Its annual antiques fair is considered one of the best in the world, drawing hundreds of dealers and making for fascinating browsing for wandering weekenders.
+There’s plenty more to explore: classic riverside cafes, lines of time-honoured shops and winding stretches of water plied by historic boats, which have earned the town its nickname: ‘the Venice of Provence’.

-With its dignified 18th-century homes, sturdy medieval ramparts and verdant, hilly surroundings – the ‘sea’ on which it proudly floats – Ménerbes is a fascinating place.
-It is not surprising, then, that so many famous artists and writers chose it to be their home, including Nicolas de Staël, the Marquis de Sade, the British author Peter Mayle (who used Ménerbes as a base for writing his best-selling novels about Provence) and, most famously, Picasso.
-The village is also renowned for its high-quality wines and truffles, making it a retreat for culture lovers and gourmets alike.
+With its dignified 18th-century homes, sturdy medieval ramparts and verdant, hilly surroundings, Ménerbes is a fascinating place for a weekend.
+Many famous artists and writers have made their home here, among them Nicolas de Staël, the Marquis de Sade, Peter Mayle (author of the international best-seller A Year in Provence) and, most famously, Pablo Picasso.
+The village is renowned for its quality wines and truffles, which attract gourmands in their droves.